Sphereon-SDK/blockchain-proof-sdk/javascript/docs/VerificationApi.md

 var stream = "/path/to/file.txt"; // File | The binary data (not hashed).
 Hashing will be done on the server side.
 The binary data will not be stored

 var opts = {
-  'fileName': "fileName_example" // String | Optional input file name.
-Needed when using bytestreams instead of filestreams };
+  'fileName': "fileName_example", // String | Optional input file name.
+Needed when using bytestreams instead of filestreams 'secret': "secret_example" // String | An alternate secret key in base 64 format that overrides the value in your configuration.
+};

 var callback = function(error, data, response) {